Oreo Cheesecake Cookies are everything I love about American baking. They are so quick and easy to make yet really deliver on taste and texture.

 Oreo Cheesecake Cookies are big, thick and soft.
 They are tangy from the cream cheese and not too sweet despite the Oreos in the dough.
 The Oreo pieces absorb some of the moisture from the dough so that even though they are baked into the cookies, the Oreos are not hard at all but become tender in the very best way.

-- 12 Oreo cookies, broken into pieces, preferably not ground in crumbs
+- 12 Oreo cookies broken into pieces, preferably not crushed

 Recipe adapted from Baker by Nature.